 Property and equipment is stated at cost, less accumulated depreciation.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred, while costs of major additions and betterments are capitalized.
 Upon disposal, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
-Depreciation is recorded using the straight-line method over the estimated useful lives of the respective assets, which are as follows:
+Depreciation is recorded, once assets are placed in service, using the straight-line method over the estimated useful lives of the respective assets, which are as follows:

-Asset type
+Accept type Estimated

-Computers and computer equipment
+Asset type useful life

-Laboratory equipment
+Computers and computer equipment 3 years

-3 years
+Laboratory equipment 3 years

-3 years
+Manufacturing equipment 3 years